A Wild Last Boss Appeared!: Others

+The supreme commander of Blutgang, who is at war with Scorpius and Luna.

 Media

 Light novel

-Written by Firehead, A Wild Last Boss Appeared! was initially serialized on the user-generated novel publishing website Shōsetsuka ni Narō from October 1, 2015 to April 15, 2019.
-It was later acquired by Earth Star Entertainment who published nine volumes under their Earth Star Novel light novel imprint with illustrations by YahaKo from February 15, 2016 to April 15, 2019.
+Written by Firehead, A Wild Last Boss Appeared! was initially serialized on the user-generated novel publishing website Shōsetsuka ni Narō from October 1, 2015, to April 15, 2019, before being acquired and published by Earth Star Entertainment under their Earth Star Novel light novel imprint with illustrations by YahaKo in nine volumes, from February 15, 2016, to April 15, 2019.
 The series is licensed digitally in North America by J-Novel Club.